uloco/webstorm-bluloco-scheme/README.md

 webstorm-bluloco-scheme
 =======================

+**[UPDATE]**
+Unfortunately I have to discontinue the development of the *dim* *material* and *night* variants due to lack of time.
+I will leave the files in this repository.
+If you like them and want to help me, feel free to make a pull requrest or fork :)

 The bluloco color scheme for Jetbrains' Webstorm IDE (and other Jetbrains IDEs) There is theme includes several variants: dark, light, dim, material and night.